-To fulfill Option 2, a student needs to complete the third quarter (or its equivalent in a placement exam) in any foreign language taught at UCSB; and also complete three upper-division foreign-literature-in-translation courses to be selected from a list available in the English department office.
-The third quarter of courses in a foreign language, as well as all three literature-in-translation courses, must be taken for a letter grade.
+To fulfill Option 2, a student needs to complete two upper-division foreign-literature-in-translation courses to be selected from a list available in the English department office.
+The literature-in-translation courses must be taken for a letter grade.

 A list of all approved foreign literature in translation courses, as well as offerings identified for the upcoming quarter, can be obtained at the Engilsh Department office or via the following links:

 44-48 upper division units in English are required, as follows.